-(require images/compile-time)
+(require images/compile-time) package: images-lib

 Producing computed bitmaps can take time.
 To reduce the startup time of programs that use computed bitmaps, use the macros exported by images/compile-time to compile them: to embed the computed bitmaps in fully expanded, compiled modules.